sbkoth/sbkoth.github.io/content/services/kubernetes-orchestration.md

 ---
 title: Kubernetes & Container Orchestration
 icon: Boxes
-description: We design, implement, and manage enterprise-grade Kubernetes clusters for containerized applications and data services
+description: Design, implementation, and management of enterprise-grade Kubernetes clusters for containerized applications and data services
 ---

 # Kubernetes & Container Orchestration

 Navigating the complexities of container orchestration can be challenging.
-Our team excels at building resilient, scalable Kubernetes environments that empower your development teams to focus on innovation.
-From zero to production, we handle:
+Building resilient, scalable Kubernetes environments that empower development teams to focus on innovation.
+From zero to production, services include:

 - Enterprise Kubernetes cluster design and deployment
 - Multi-node, high-availability Kubernetes architecture